 In his clean, quiet home in Nanaimo, surrounded by his children and grandchildren, you would never know that Marc G. had a close brush with death only a few months earlier.
-You would never know that this gentle, hospitable man is still fighting for his life.

 Marc’s story began in France in 1949.
 His mother was of French descent from Poland, and his father was born near the border between Poland and the Ukraine.
 His family had always made a decent living; his paternal and maternal grandfathers as a veterinarian and a house-painter respectively, and his father owned a butcher shop.
 But the Holocaust brought unspeakable suffering to his family.
 His mother was hidden by Resistance members in the French Alps, and his father survived the horrors of Auschwitz.